marcinstobba/ge-wine/README.md

 # Game fixes:
 -fallout 4 loading patch and lod patch
 -harmony-fix patch
--path of exile patch fixed WIC error in path of exile.
+-path of exile patch fixed WIC error in path of exile dx11 mode.
+-xaudio2 revert commit b747d6f6ccdf1699a9242a570d681fa246de592e which forces wine to use builtin xaudio2 instead of native, and breaks sound in a lot of games.

 Note: this is only an Arch package with PKGBUILD and files necessary to compile on arch via makepkg.
 For other distros please see prepare/build sections of PKGBUILD